 Given the statistics on LinkedIn, if you’re a B2B company, it’s likely an excellent platform to provide thought leadership, share content, connect with clients, and even recruit and retain top talent.
 B2C organizations often lead with recruitment and retention as their prime goal and demonstrate their employee value proposition on LinkedIn.

 Do you use Pinterest to find new recipes, party ideas, or decor?
-While it’s perfect for that too, it provides so much more.
+While it’s perfect for that, too, it provides so much more.

-Let’s first start with what it’s not and how it works.
 Pinterest isn’t a social networking platform.
 People aren’t looking to find new friends or see their friend’s kid’s latest school picture.
 Instead, they want to discover or learn something new or be inspired.

 Pinterest works like a search engine.
 You type something you want to discover or explore into the search bar and hit go.
 The result delivers Pins that closely match the phrase or keywords you used.
 It also gives alternative phrases you might want to explore.